 Additionally, users must note that the underlying leveraged positions of BLVTs carry a funding fee.
 These fees are paid (or paid to) the underlying fund based on the funding rate and reflected directly in the net asset value.
 Binance takes no fees for funding rate transfers; these are directly between traders.

-Binance Leveraged Tokens are a safer investment tool in longer-term than other existing leveraged tokens.
-The innovations of BLVTs are designed to tackle the controversial issues of traditional Leveraged Tokens, thus, protecting users from the long-term detrimental impact of traditional LTs.
+The innovations of BLVTs are designed to tackle the controversial issues of traditional Leveraged Tokens, thus, protecting users from NAV erosion caused by constant rebalancing.

-While BLVTs are not the substitute for holding assets in the spot market, they are still a reasonable choice for longer-term holding.
-If users predict market moves correctly, they will generally make money by trading BLVTs.
+In general, Leveraged tokens are not the substitute for holding assets in the spot market, and that applies to BLVT as well.
+However, if users predict market moves correctly, they will generally make money by trading BLVTs.
 It offers many viable alternatives for amplifying gains, putting less trading capital at risk, and even profiting with strong market momentum.